About the Advisory Committee

 Members of the public are encouraged to attend Advisory Committee meetings which are generally held from 9:30 a.m. to 11:30 a.m., on the third Friday of each month with some exceptions.
 Meetings are held in room 324A of the Marin Civic Center in San Rafael.
 The public is also invited to attend subcommittee meetings.
 The Advisory Committee meeting schedule is posted on the Elections Department website.

-For more information about the Election Advisory Committee, please email Lynda Roberts, Registrar of Voters, call (415) 473-6401, or fill out an application.
+For more information about the Election Advisory Committee, please email Lynda Roberts, Registrar of Voters or call (415) 473-6401.

 Schedules, Minutes, and Annual Reports